Bernardo-MG/dice-notation-java/src/site/markdown/usage.md

 System.out.println(dice.getQuantity());
 System.out.println(dice.getSides());

-System.out.println(parsed.getValue());
 ```

-This will print the number of dice (1) and the number of sides (2).
-Just like the previous example it can be rolled by calling the 'getValue' method.
+This will print the number of dice (1) and the number of sides (6).

-It will return only the last dice set parsed, and ignore algebraic operations.

 ## Changing Random Number Generation on Parsed Dice